TEST SPECIFICATION

 using appropriate markers and linking devices

-using anaphora appropriately together with other cohesive devices
+using anaphora appropriately together with

-(v) use of language functions
+use of

 defining, describing, explaining